French Guiana: Early colonial failures

 Bill Marshall, Professor of Comparative Cultural Studies at the University of Stirling, wrote of French Guiana's origins:

-The first French effort to colonize Guiana, in 1763, utterly failed, as settlers were subject to high mortality given the numerous tropical diseases and harsh climate: all but 2,000 of the initial 12,000 settlers died.
+"The first French effort to colonize Guiana, in 1763, failed utterly when tropical diseases and climate killed all but 2,000 of the initial 12,000 settlers ...
+During its existence, France transported approximately 56,000 prisoners to Devil's Island.
+Fewer than 10 percent survived their sentence."

-After France ceded Louisiana to the United States in 1804, it developed Guiana as a penal colony, establishing a network of camps and penitentiaries along the coast where prisoners from metropolitan France were sentenced to forced labour.

-During operations as a penal colony beginning in the mid-19th century, the French government transported approximately 56,000 prisoners to Devil's Island.
-Fewer than 10% survived their sentence.

 Île du Diable (Devil's Island) was the site of a small prison facility, part of a larger penal system by the same name, which consisted of prisons on three islands and three larger prisons on the mainland.
 This was operated from 1852 to 1953.

 Following the Portuguese conquest of French Guiana in 1809, João Severiano Maciel da Costa served as its only governor until 1817.

 In addition, in the late nineteenth century, France began requiring forced residencies by prisoners who survived their hard labour.
 A Portuguese-British naval squadron took French Guiana for the Portuguese Empire in 1809.
 It was returned to France with the signing of the Treaty of Paris in 1814.
 Though Portugal returned the region to France, it kept a military presence until 1817.

 After French Guiana was established as a penal colony, officials sometimes used convicts to catch butterflies.
-The sentences of the convicts were often long, and the prospect of employment very weak, so the convicts caught butterflies to sell in the international market, both for scientific purposes as well as general collecting.
+The sentences of the convicts were often long, and the prospect of employment very weak, so the convicts caught butterflies to sell in the international market, for both scientific purposes and general collecting.